+- Overview

+- Enabling Memory-centric Visitor Tracking

-- Overview - How Memory-centric Visitor Tracking Works
+- How Memory-centric Visitor Tracking Works

 When large numbers of visitors browse a web site, storing all of their personal information in a single repository degrades the performance of the delivery system.
 For this reason, sites that collect demographic information on visitors often require an additional repository to help improve site performance.
+Additional performance gain can be achieved by preventing load on Content Server's database.